 Great Migration, Kogatende Serengeti

 Wildebeest migration peaks as July arrives in Kogatende Serengeti.
-Thick herds of this species, as well as other wildlife such as zebras, will be seen across the Serengeti National Park.
+Thick herds of this species, as well as other wildlife such as zebras, will be seen during the Serengeti National Park great migration.
 This month is the best time for drives, as there would be little to no precipitation, and wildlife can be easily spotted near bodies of water.
 At the Seronera River Valley, you can usually find groups of animals like elephants and gazelles, as well as predators like lions, hyenas, cheetahs, and leopards.
 Stepping in the fields of Olduvai Gorge, where 2 million-year-old human fossils were found, is an experience you must not miss at the Serengeti National Park.
-Luxurious adventures are also available in this destination such as Air Safari, where you can ride a hot air balloon and appreciate the beauty of the park from the top view.
+Luxurious adventures are also available in this destination such as Air Safari, where you can go on a balloon safari in Serengeti and appreciate the beauty of the park from the top view.
 Visiting the Maasai village must also be in your adventure list, a place to learn the culture and traditions of the Maasai.

 Masai Mara, Kenya